cjohn-afk/twitter-dl/README.md

 # twitter-dl
 A command line tool to download media from twitter profiles.
 ## How it works
-twitter-dl is a tool that allows you to download media from twitter profiles.
-It can take one or more username via command line or list file and download all media associated with the sepcified account(s).
-Several options exist to tailor what will be downloaded from the twitter profile.
-You may choose to only download photos, videos or both (default).
-There is also an option to 'update', which will only download media which is newer than the most recent previously downloaded media.
-Keep in mind that a Twitter API bearer token is required for this tool to work.
+It can take in one or more usernames as command line arguments or a text file containing a list of newline separated usernames or both, and it will retrieve the media from each account.
+You may choose to download videos, photos, or both (default).
+You also have the option of limiting your download to media that is newer than the newest media you've already downloaded. \
+\
+A [Twitter API](https://developer.twitter.com/en/docs/twitter-api) bearer token is required.
+In the future I may include an option to gather media using web scraping which does not require direct API access. \
+\
+Please don't hesitate to file an issue if you have any problems using this tool or have a suggestion to improve it.

-## Config
+## Configuration
-Upon its first execution twitter-dl creates a directory at ~/.config/twitter-dl in which it stores two files.
-The first file is 'twitter-dl.db', an sqlite database containing information about downloaded tweets.
-The second file is 'bearer_token', a file that contains a Twitter API bearer token.
-The bearer_token file is only created when a bearer token is supplied using the --bearer-token argument (i.e. twitter-dl --bearer-token=[YOUR BEARER TOKEN]).
+Upon first execution, twitter-dl creates a directory at *~/.config/twitter-dl* in which it stores two files.
+- '*twitter-dl.db*': an sqlite database containing information about downloaded tweets.
+- '*bearer_token*': used to store the bearer token.